FusionFi/FusionFi-Cardano-loan-management/ccf-loans-onchain/README.md

     │     └── ...
     ├── V1 # Currently in use in dapp
     ├── V2 # First layer of optimisation
-    └── V3 # Implementation Of Supply Pools
+    └── V3 # Implementation Of Supply Pools for P2P && Crypto lending
         ├── balance.ak # Balance Collateral to Loan value
         ├── close.ak # Close an Oracle and Supply Pool
         ├── collateral.ak # Collateral Vault